abasile1-tech/flash-card-application/README.md

  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
  - Allow each notebook to have a user-choosable color to allow for further customization
- - Fix a recent problem where starting in around March 2021, Microsoft Edge doesn't have a Swedish language option (For now, Google Chrome on Android still offers Swedish).
-What happened to Microsoft Bengt (the Swedish voice)?
-   - It seems that Microsoft now only uses Microsoft voices and Google only uses some Google voices (in addition to three main, English voices from Microsoft).
-When did this problem start occurring?
-Mozilla Firefox on PC only has two voice options (both of them are English Microsoft voices).
-One possible fix that I found for PC is installing the windows 10 voice pack for Swedish to the computer.